Insufficient production of growth hormone (GH) in adults or children caused by problems arising in the pituitary gland and/or hypothalamus

 Birth weight and length

-Children: follow-up with a pediatric endocrinologist.
-Most endocrinologists will monitor growth and adjust dose every 3 to 6 months.
+Children: monitor growth and adjust dose every 3 to 6 months.

 397827003 Growth hormone deficiency (disorder)